This function has a dynamic symbol that changes appearance when the function is active.

-The automatic speed limiter uses speed information from the Road Sign Information* (RSIRoad Sign Information) function to automatically adapt the car's maximum speed.
+The automatic speed limiter uses speed information from the Road Sign Information function to automatically adapt the maximum speed of the car.

-- Even if the driver clearly sees the speed-related road sign, the speed information from the Road Sign Information* (RSI) function to ASL may be incorrect – in such cases the driver must intervene him/herself and accelerate or brake to a suitable speed.
+Even if the driver clearly sees the speed-related road sign, the speed information from the Road Sign Information* function to the automatic speed limiter may be incorrect – in such cases the driver must intervene him/herself and accelerate or brake to a suitable speed.

 - The function is supplementary driver support intended to facilitate driving and make it safer – it cannot handle all situations in all traffic, weather and road conditions.